restorer/zame-haxe-particles/README.md

 ## Export notes

-Embedded textures is not supported, so you must **uncheck** "embed" before export.
+Embedded textures is **supported**, hovewer it is not recommended to use them for large images.
+For large texture images it is recommended to **uncheck** "embed" before export.

 ![](http://blog.zame-dev.org/wp-content/uploads/2015/02/particledesigner.png)

 ## Renderer notes